-- A zone between 105° and 145° from epicentre was identified as the shadow zone for both the types of waves.
+- A zone between 105° and 145° from epicenter was identified as the shadow zone for both types of waves.

 - The entire zone beyond 105° does not receive S-waves.
 The shadow zone of S-wave is much larger than that of the P-waves.

-- The shadow zone of P-waves appears as a band around the earth between 105° and 145° away from the epicentre.
+- The shadow zone of P-waves appears as a band around the earth between 105° and 145° away from the epicenter.

 Types of Earthquakes

-- A special class of tectonic earthquake is sometimes recognised as volcanic earthquake.
+- A special class of tectonic earthquakes is sometimes recognized as volcanic earthquakes.
 However, these are confined to areas of active volcanoes.